Abubakarask/DT-Backend/README.md

 --> Add .env file and define PORT and MONGO_URI in it.

---> Go to command line and type these command:-
+--> Go to command line and type these command :-
        -> npm init

        -> npm i